KiNeMspA/medtrackr/README.md

 - **Date of Restructuring**: May 28, 2025
 - **Enums**: All enums are consolidated in `lib/core/enums/enums.dart` for app-wide calculations (e.g., `QuantityUnit` conversions).
 Do not split into feature-specific enum files.
 - **Themes**: General styling for Information, Warning, and Error cards/messages is in `lib/app/themes.dart`.
 Use `AppThemes.informationCardDecoration`, `AppThemes.warningBackgroundColor`, etc., for consistent UI across all files.
-- **Code Snippets**: When providing changes, include precise line numbers and code references to existing file content to ensure accuracy.
+- **Code Snippets**: When providing changes, include precise line numbers and code references to existing file content to ensure accuracy. this also reduces your load and I dont have to wait for entire code snippet files.
 - **Restructuring Completed**: Folder structure is modular with feature-specific directories (`medication`, `dosage`, `schedule`). `DataProvider` is split into `MedicationProvider`, `DosageProvider`, and `ScheduleProvider` with corresponding repositories.
 - **When reviewing and adding new code please make sure to utilise the new folder structure and place the required code , operations, functions and files in their respective directory for efficiency.